Expired, Repealed, and Archived Oklahoma Incentives and Laws

 The Oklahoma Department of Environmental Quality (DEQ) Air Quality Division provides grants to help public and private fleets retrofit or replace diesel vehicles to reduce diesel emissions and improve fuel efficiency.
 Eligible projects include installation of idle reduction or aerodynamic technology and diesel vehicle replacement.
 Funding is currently not available for this incentive (verified July 2015).
 For more information, see the DEQ Clean Diesel Grant Program website.

 The Allegiance Credit Union offers low-cost loans to customers for CNG vehicle conversions.
-For more information, see the Allegiance Credit Union CNG Conversion Loans website.

 The School Transportation Task Force (Task Force) must investigate the costs and benefits of converting school buses and bus fleets to compressed natural gas or another alternative fuel system.
 The Task Force must make recommendations to the governor and legislature regarding the research findings by December 31, 2013.
 (Reference Executive Order 2013-13, 2013)